Last Updated on: 30th June 2023, 10:52 am

 How To Quiet Noisy Parakeets

-Sometimes your parakeet is just far too loud.
-Maybe you’re trying to put a baby to sleep, or you just want some peace and quiet yourself.
-Luckily, there are ways to help your parakeet settle down.
+Sometimes a parakeet is far too loud.
+Maybe you’re trying to put a baby to sleep or want peace.
+Fortunately, there are ways to get a parakeet to settle down:

-A parakeet that is dissatisfied with its current surroundings may be vocal about it.
-In this scenario, you should ideally move its cage to a different room.
-Preferably, this will be a quieter one, where the parakeet won’t be disturbed.
+A parakeet dissatisfied with its current surroundings may be vocal.
+In this scenario, move its cage to a different room.
+Ideally, this will be quieter, so the parakeet won’t be disturbed.

 Play Calming Music

-Many owners report that their parakeets quiet down when they hear calming music.
-This could be slow and pleasant classical music, or ambient nature sounds.
-Studies are still exploring the effect that music has on parrots, but as of now, it’s believed that parakeets find it calming.
-The background music offers a change of setting that doesn’t require you to move your parakeet’s cage.
+Many owners report that parakeets quiet down when they hear calming music.
+This could be slow and relaxing classical music or ambient nature sounds.

-If you can’t discern why your parakeet is acting unusually loud, you may need to discipline it with a time-out.
-This involves moving the parakeet to a separate cage with food and water until it calms down and becomes quieter.
-If you have multiple parakeets, you should keep them separate during their time-out sessions.
+It may need a time-out if you can’t discern why a parakeet is unusually loud.
+This involves moving the parakeet to a separate cage with food and water until it calms down and quietens.

-If your parakeet is uncomfortable being around others, it may respond by screeching.
-You can solve this problem by helping the parrot socialize.
-This involves:
+If a parakeet is uncomfortable around others, it may respond by screeching.
+You can resolve this problem by socializing the parakeet, which involves:

-- Taking your parakeet out to meet new people while they are still young.
-Parakeets trust their owners, but they are often wary of strangers and other humans they are unfamiliar with.
+- Taking the budgie out to meet new people while it’s still young.
+Parakeets trust their owners but are often wary of unfamiliar humans.

-- Help your parakeet bond with calm, quiet individuals through a series of meetings.
-These meetings should be kept short at first, to give your parakeet time to get acquainted with others.
-You can gradually make these meetings longer as your parrot becomes more comfortable.
+- Bond a parakeet through calm, quiet individuals through a series of meetings.
+These meetings should be kept short initially to give them time to grow acquainted with others.

 What If My Parakeet Is Too Quiet?